Theo Sauder

-Theo Sauder (born 2 April 1996) is a Canadian rugby union player that plays fullback and fly-half.
+Theo Sauder (born 2 April 1996) is a Canadian rugby union player who plays fullback and fly-half.
 He currently plays for the Toronto Arrows in Major League Rugby as well as the Canada national rugby sevens team.

 Early life

 Sauder was born in Vancouver, British Columbia, and attended St. George's School.
 After graduating from St. George's he attended University of British Columbia for his university studies.

 Rugby career

 In 2015, Sauder played for Canada U20 at the 2015 World Rugby Under 20 Trophy.
-He played for the Canada U20s again in 2016 but lost to United States U20 19-18 in the qualifier for the 2016 World Rugby Under 20 Trophy, therefore he did not get the play in the tournament that year.
+He played for the Canada U20s again in 2016 but lost to United States U20 19–18 in the qualifier for the 2016 World Rugby Under 20 Trophy, therefore he did not get the play in the tournament that year.